Our Solar System, the Planets and When's Best to See Them (updated September 2025)

 The following paragraphs and charts are guides as to the best times for the near future to observe them.
 They are charted, over the next one-two years, as follows:

-- Mercury - charted altitude when the Sun is 3 degrees below the horizon, which is roughly when it should start to become visible to the naked eye.
+- Mercury - the charts show its altitude when the Sun is 3 degrees below the horizon, which is roughly when it should start to become visible to the naked eye.

-Strictly, the planets will be observable outside the times indicated by the charts, as they only show their elevations at near-enough midnight.
+The planets will be perfectly observable outside the times indicated by the charts, which only show their elevations at near-enough midnight.
 Observing closer after sunset or into

 Mercury is the closest planet to the Sun, the distance of its orbit from the Sun varying between a third and a half of Earth’s, meaning its maximum apparent distance from the